marchelbling/marc.helbling.fr/content/post/2018-08-17-local-citus.md

 The other handy option is the `/docker-entrypoint-initdb.d/` that allows to customize how the PostgreSQL instance should behave.
 Any SQL or Bash script will be executed before starting the service.
 This can be used to

 1. create our custom role,
-2. transfer owernship of the database to our custom role,
+2. transfer ownership of the database to our custom role,
 3. install custom extensions.

 All we have to do is “wrap” the Citus Docker image and inject our own script.
 Let's write a simple Dockerfile for this: